shah-harshil-07/Laravel-Angular-Demo/README.md

 Create a new database of any name in MySQL.

 # Step 3
 In .env file, set the value of DB_DATABASE equal to the name of the newly created database in MySQL.
-If .env file is not available, go to the folder containing .env.example file and run 'sudo cp .env.example .env' and then set the value.
+If .env file is not available, go to the folder containing .env.example file and run 'sudo cp env.example .env' and then set the value.

 # Step 4
 Run the following commands in terminal:-